Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 Flow

 The chargeback flow includes steps and may vary slightly depending on which banks and card networks are involved.
 The following parties are involved in the process: the cardholder, the cardholder’s issuing bank, the merchant, and the merchant’s acquiring bank.
-If the merchant has hired a chargeback representative, they will also be involved.
+If the merchant hires a chargeback representative, they will also be involved.

 Glossary